ron2015schmitt/Mathematiques-old/doc/calculus.md

 const double a = 0 + 1/double(N);
 const double b = 1 - 1/double(N);
 Vector<double> x(linspace<double>(a,b,N-1));
-Vector<double> f;;
+Vector<double> f;
 f=-log(log(1/x));
 ```

-Integrating f(x) yields the [Euler–Mascheroni](http://mathworld.wolfram.com/Euler-MascheroniConstant.html) constant whose exact value is `0.577215664901532...`.
+Integrating f(x), as given above, yields the [Euler–Mascheroni](http://mathworld.wolfram.com/Euler-MascheroniConstant.html) constant whose exact value is `0.577215664901532...`.
 The function _f_(_x_) is singular at both x=0 and x=1.
 Thus we omitted these points.
 As the results show, this simple approach to the integral isn't particularly accurate.

  ![Euler–Mascheron Integral](EulerMascheroniConstant.PNG)